-Mr Mohammed, Razzi House, 31 Moorland Close, Witney, Oxfordshire, OX28 6LN consider that soft planting and landscaping will mitigate the original objection.
+Mr Mohammed, Razzi House, 31 Moorland Close, Witney, Oxfordshire, OX28 6LN

-1.1 Town Council Witney Town Council objects to this application as it does not privacy to the neighbours and also results in the loss of the ability to maintain the fence belonging to 31 Moorland Close.
+- I.I Town Council Witney Town Council objects to this application as it does not consider that soft planting and landscaping will mitigate the original objection. - 1.2 Town Council Witney Town Council objects to this proposal as it results in a loss of privacy to the neighbours and also results in the loss of the ability to maintain the fence belonging to 31 Moorland Close.